 Did You Know?

-This film was first telecast in New York City Sunday 13 June 1948 on WCBS (Channel 2).
+This film was first telecast in New York City Sunday 13 June 1948 on WCBS (Channel 2), in Cincinnati Friday 2 September 1949 on WCPO (Channel 7), and in Philadelphia Wednesday 5 October 1949 on Frontier Playhouse on WPTZ (Channel 3).
 See more